WaqasAliAbbasi/VSCodeTutor/README.md

                                FOR VISUAL STUDIO CODE
 ```

 Visual Studio Code is a powerful and easy to use text editor.
-An ultra simple user
-interface beautifully hides all the complexity behind.
-You can start using the
+You can start
-editor without knowing any details, which is great for beginners.
+using the editor without knowing any details, which is great for beginners.

 I had been using VSCode for a long time until I realized I could save time by
 using shortcuts for stuff I repeatedly do.
-I looked up a few shortcuts but
+I looked up a few but looking at
-looking at long videos, articles and lists was too much for me to remember.
+long videos, articles and lists was too much for me to remember.
 I wanted something interactive where I could learn by doing.

 I came upon Sublime Tutor which was exactly what I was looking for.
 It just